rishiraj88/rpg/README.md

 # rpg
 RPG with CLI.
 Are you game for it?!

+## Terms
+- player: who plays and enjoys the game.
+- token / character: what moves around and fights "in the gameplay".

 ## Functionalities implemented
 - Player may create a character (token).
 - Player may explore a game scene (playground).